isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1235.md

 ---
-title: King of Time is a workforce management software which helps the HR and managers to better perform time attendance, leave and schedule management.
-As it is a cloud system, all stakeholders including employees will be able to access the system from anywhere that they are authorized to.
-Leave application, schedule rostering and approval can now be done even when the personnel is at home or on a business trip.
+title: King Of Time Version 1 - Up to 150 users
 permalink: /productivity-solutions-grant/solutionrepo/solution1235
 ---

 ### Description

-201510137H
+King of Time is a workforce management software which helps the HR and managers to better perform time attendance, leave and schedule management.

+As it is a cloud system, all stakeholders including employees will be able to access the system from anywhere that they are authorized to.
+Leave application, schedule rostering and approval can now be done even when the personnel is at home or on a business trip.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Huubap_20200187_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria